jenniferchrista23/task-pilot/README.md

 ---

 Thank you for using TaskPilot!
-We hope it helps you manage your tasks more efficiently.
+I hope it helps you manage your tasks more efficiently.